 This medication can be habit-forming and should be used cautiously by people who have mental/mood disorders or a substance use disorder (such as overuse of or addiction to drugs/alcohol).
 Before using this medication, tell your doctor if you have a personal or family history of a substance use disorder.
 Do not increase your dose, use it more often, or use it for a longer time or in a different way than prescribed.
 Doing so may result in a decrease in the effect of this drug, drug dependence, or abnormal thoughts/behavior.

 Your doctor may monitor you for a while after the medication is stopped, especially if you have taken this drug for a long time or in high doses.
-(See also How to Use section.)Who should not take Ritalin LA?
+(See also How to Use section.

-Methylphenidate is used as part of a treatment program (including psychological, educational, and social measures) to treat attention deficit hyperactivity disorder - ADHD.
+This medication is used to treat attention deficit hyperactivity disorder - ADHD.
+It works by changing the amounts of certain natural substances in the brain.
+Methylphenidate belongs to a class of drugs known as stimulants.
 It can help increase your ability to pay attention, stay focused on an activity, and control behavior problems.
 It may also help you to organize your tasks and improve listening skills.
-Methylphenidate is a mild stimulant that is thought to work by changing the amounts of certain natural substances in the brain.

 There are different brands and forms of this medication available.
 They may not have the same effects and may not be interchangeable.
 Do not change brands or forms without consulting your doctor or pharmacist.